opensearch-project/security/README.md

 ![Logo](https://raw.githubusercontent.com/floragunncom/sg-assets/master/logo/sg_dlic_small.png)

 Search Guard(®) is an Elasticsearch plugin that offers encryption, authentication, and authorization.
-It builds on Search Guard SSL and provides pluggable authentication and authorization modules in addition.
-Search Guard is fully compatible with the Elastic stack.

-As an alternative to other security solutions for Elasticsearch, Search Guard offers the following main features:

-* TLS on transport- and REST-layer
-* Fine-grained role- and index-based access control
-* HTTP Basic Authentication
-* LDAP / Active Directory
-* Kerberos / SPNEGO
-* JSON web token
-* Document- and Field-level security
-* Audit logging
-* Kibana multi-tenancy
-* REST management API
-* Proxy support
-* User impersonation
+It supports authentication via Active Directory, LDAP, Kerberos, JSON web tokens and many more, and includes fine grained role-based access control to clusters, indices, documents and fields.
+Enjoy true multi tenancy in Kibana, and stay compliant with GDPR, HIPAA, PCI, SOX and ISO by using audit logging.

 Search Guard supports **OpenSSL** for maximum performance and security.
 The complete code is **Open Source**.

-## Documentation

-Please refer to the [Official documentation](http://docs.search-guard.com) for detailed information on installing and configuring Search Guard.

 ## Community Edition